south-lacrosse/www-dev/docs/localwp.md

 }
 ```

+### WP-CLI

+If you want to use WP-CLI from a `bash` shell on Windows you then you may encounter an error "'C:\Program' is not recognized as an internal or external command, operable program or batch file." when you run the `wp` command.

+This is probably because the `wp` file has Windows line endings, so you need to convert the file to Unix format with LF line endings.
+The file should be `C:\Program Files (x86)\Local\resources\extraResources\bin\wp-cli\win32\wp`, but if not you can find it with `which wp`.
+You will need Administrator rights to change it if the file is in `Program Files (x86)`.

+There are many ways to convert to Unix format.
+You can do that with the utility `dos2unix` if you have it by running [local-fix-wp.bat](../bin-local/local/local-fix-wp.bat), or VSCode and Notepad++ have an option to change the end of line sequence, so you can save from there.

+### Nginx Running on Port 80

 Occasionally Local may leave nginx running on port 80 even after you exit Local.
 If you need to run another server using port 80 and it's blocked, then you will need to stop nginx in the task manager.

+### XDebug Timeout

 If you are using Xdebug and are finding the session times out quickly then you may need to increase the FastCGI timeout in `{site folder}\conf\apache\site.conf.hbs`.
 After `<IfModule fcgid_module>` add a line `FcgidIOTimeout 600`, and restart the site.